 In many of uttering cases, the defendant never had the intent to defraud anyone.
-With the economy the way it is, many people have fell prey to scams.
-The potential penalties for uttering charges are serious so it is important that you have an experience defense attorney on your side.
-Attorney Bonavita has prosecuted and defended many uttering cases.
-Criminal Defense Attorney Bonavita will create an aggressive defensive strategy for your uttering case.
+With the economy the way it is, many people have fallen prey to scams.
+The potential penalties for uttering charges are serious so it is important that you have an experienced defense attorney on your side.

 Counterfeiting is when items such as coins, currency, postage, military papers, government securities, computer software, CDs and other items are produced and sold that are known to be worth less than those that are genuine.
 It is illegal to sell counterfeit items as the real thing.
 Counterfeiting is a felony and carries a punishment of up to 12 years in prison and/or a fine up to $250,000.